Snowflake cloud data source

 Authentication

-To authorize a connection using an RSA key pair, Tealium can generate an unencrypted key pair for you.
-Assign the generated public key to the Snowflake user account that requires access to the specified tables or views.
+In all cases, you must assign the corresponding public key to the Snowflake user account that requires access to the specified tables or views.

 Select from the following key algorithms based on your security requirements: RSA-2048, RSA-3072, or RSA-4096.

-- Enter the username of the user with access to your Snowflake database, schema, warehouse, and table or view.
+Username: Enter the username of the Snowflake user with access to the required database, schema, warehouse, and table or view.

 -----BEGIN PUBLIC KEY-----